fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

 sudo vgextend <volume-group-name> /dev/<disk-identifier>
 ```

-Next, we can check the volume group again to verify if the group grew in storage size:
+Next, we can recheck the volume group to verify if the group grew in storage size:

 ```sh
 sudo vgdisplay